openshift/training/beta-3-setup.md

 also work (albeit with a self-signed certificate):

     https://hello-openshift.cloudapps.example.com

+### Deleting a Project
+Since we are done with this "demo" project, and since the `joe` user is a project administrator, let's go ahead and delete the project.
+This should also end up deleting all the pods.

+As the `joe` user:

+    osc delete project demo

+If you switch to the `root` user and issue `osc get project` you will see that the demo project's status is "Terminating".
+If you do an `osc get pod -n demo` you may see the pods, still.
+It takes about 60 seconds for the project deletion cleanup routine to finish.

+Once the project disappears from `osc get project`, doing `osc get pod -n demo` should return no results.

 ## STI - What Is It?
 STI stands for *source-to-image* and is the process where OpenShift will take